How to start a branded podcast

 Here is a sample script:

 "This is a podcast for retail business owners.
 Every week, I'll share my real-life stories about running my shop, the Dusty Anchor.
 You'll hear about how I deal with staff, manage cash flow, and increase profitability.
-If you've wondered how other stores run their business, you'll enjoy the show.
+You'll enjoy the show if you've wondered how other stores run their business.
 You can subscribe now on Apple Podcasts, Spotify, or wherever you listen."

 Record and edit your audio (see software options here), and then export the audio as an MP3 file.
 You'll upload that MP3 to your podcast hosting provider.
 Podcast hosts, like Transistor, allow you to choose "Trailer" as an episode type:

 Once your trailer is published, you can submit your podcast to the various apps (Spotify, Apple Podcasts) and directories.
-This will allow you to start getting subscribers/followers on those platforms before you launch your official episode.
+This will allow you to get subscribers/followers on those platforms before you launch your official episode.

 I would also recommend creating a "coming soon" landing page for your podcast on your business' website.
-Here's an example.
-This will allow you to promote the podcast on your company's social channels, and build up anticipation for the show.
+This will allow you to promote the podcast on your company's social channels and build up anticipation for the show.

 Recording remote podcast interviews

-If your podcast is an interview show, or if co-hosts work remotely and aren't in the same location, you can use software to record your audio.
+If your podcast is an interview show or co-hosts work remotely and aren't in the same location, you can use software to record your audio.

 Examples of Branded Podcasts